 Video games as a whole have few female characters.
 This was not as pervasive as today, but in the 80s and 90s, one was going to be hard-pressed in finding a controllable female character in video games.

 Hence, it was such a cultural phenomenon when Samus was revealed to be a woman in Metroid.
-The Street Fighter franchise did a lot of good things for the genre, and one of them was introducing the first female fighter—Chun-Li.
+The Street Fighter franchise did a lot of good things for the genre, and one of them was introducing the first woman fighter—Chun-Li.

 Chun-Li’s legacy was unparalleled.
 She is one of the few female characters that were not to be saved like a damsel in distress or that have been sexualized with skimpy costumes and oversized breasts.